A Perfect Day in the Grove

-Just down the street, BJ’s Steak & Rib House is a veritable institution with its mouth-watering dry-aged steaks and now boasting the only fresh oyster bar for miles.
+Just down the street, BJ’s M Street Tavern & Oyster Bar is a veritable institution with its mouth-watering dry-aged steaks and now boasting the only fresh oyster bar for miles.

 The Kind Café bustles with locals anytime of the day.
-And with its fresh salads and sandwiches, enriching smoothees and foamy lattes, it’s easy to understand why.
+And with its fresh salads and sandwiches, enriching smoothies and foamy lattes, it’s easy to understand why.

-Infused with old-world charm, Isabella’s is housed in the former M&T bank building.
+Infused with old-world charm, Isabella Ristorante is housed in the former M&T bank building.
 The original bank vault sits inside the bar, making it the ideal place to make a “withdrawal” of fried calamari and shrimp fradiavolo complimented by a glass of chardonnay.

 On Saturday mornings from mid-May through November, Amish and local farmers sell seasonal fruits and vegetables, sustainably raised meats and cheese, baked goods, plants, honey, jams and jellies at the Selinsgrove Farmers’ Market.

 They’re at the corner of Market and Pine Streets, a location that is home of the Selinsgrove Commons, an old-fashioned, beautifully landscaped ‘center of town’ that will host musical performances in the pavilion and will lead you toward the newly-renovated library.